How to Request Advice

 Reporting Behested Payments

 Under California's transparency laws, an elected official who fundraises or otherwise solicits payments from one individual or organization to be given to another individual or organization may be required to report the payment.
-Generally, a payment is considered "behested" and subject to reporting if:
+Generally, a payment is considered "behested" and subject to reporting if it is made:

-- it is made at the request, suggestion, or solicitation of, or made in cooperation, consultation, coordination or concert with the public official;
+• At the request, suggestion, or solicitation of, or made in cooperation, consultation, coordination or concert with the public official; and

-- it is made for a legislative, governmental or charitable purpose; and
+• For a legislative, governmental or charitable purpose.

-State Officials: File Form 803 with your agency.
-Within 30 days of receipt, the state agency must forward a copy to the FPPC: 1102 Q Street, Suite 3000, Sacramento, CA 95811, or email: Form803@fppc.ca.gov.
-OR you may e-file. using the link above.
+State Officials: File the Form 803 with your agency.
+Within 30 days of receipt, the state agency must forward a copy to the FPPC: 1102 Q Street, Suite 3050, Sacramento, CA 95811, or email: Form803@fppc.ca.gov.
+Additionally, the state public official may e-file using the link above.

 Search Behested Payments

 Behested payment reports by members of the Assembly, Senate and statewide elected officials are maintained by the FPPC.
-Click here to search the reports.
+The FPPC has a dedicated webpage to search behested payment reports.
 This information is updated on a regular basis.
 Copies of the full reports are available at the FPPC office in Sacramento.